-Australian Guide to DENIX Non-Firing Replica Guns and Replica Weapons
+Australian Guide to DENIX Non-Firing / Imitation Replica Guns and Replica Weapons

 For Sale In Australia

-The Australian Guide to Denix Replica Weapons and Guns
+The Australian Guide to Denix Replica / Imitation Weapons and Guns

-Denix is a famous European manufacturer of museum quality replicas.
+Denix is a famous European manufacturer of museum quality replicas / imitations.
 Their range includes a wide span of firearm history from vintage flintlocks to modern automatic firearms.

 They have what is arguably the world’s best and most comprehensive range of replica pistols, rifles, assault rifles, sub machine guns and machine guns.

 Sabre is proud to be an authorised seller of Denix replica guns via our website and online store.
-Whilst our militaria range can be posted Australia-Wide, we are currently only able to sell these great replica weapons to customers in Queensland and Western Australia.
+Whilst our militaria range can be posted Australia-Wide, we are currently only able to sell these great replica weapons to customers in Queensland and Western Australia without license, we will need to sight licenses and exemptions for other States before shipping.

 Is it legal to buy, possess and use